 Benefits of volunteering at North Bristol Community Project

-At North Bristol Community Project, we offer lots of different opportunities for aspiring volunteers.
-These range from technical, back-office functions to ‘front of house’ activities such as workshops facilitating and teaching.
+We offer a range of opportunities from back-office functions to front of house activities such as workshop facilitation and teaching.

 Did you know that volunteering was one of the best way to lift up your spirits?
 Indeed, the NHS lists a number of health benefits relating to volunteering, including better quality of life, stronger ability to cope with ill health and improved self-esteem.
 Likewise, Action for Happiness list ten key ingredients for a happy and fulfilling life, which are giving, relating, exercising, awareness, trying out, direction, resilience, emotions, acceptance and meaning.